simonmichael/hledger/doc/SPEC-lots.md

 basis), sum must be zero, infer at most one missing amount per commodity.
 No special exception applies to Gain/UnrealisedGain postings.

+## Acquire balance constraint

+Acquire postings must have per-unit cost basis equal to per-unit transacted cost.
+If a user writes both `{B}` (cost basis) and `@T` (transacted cost) on an acquire posting and `B ≠ T`, `journalCheckAcquireBasis` raises an error at load time — the cost-basis books would otherwise be unbalanced for the entry.

 ## Gain-posting inference

+The realised gain inferred for a disposal is the **disposal gain**: for each dispose posting in the entry whose amount has both a cost basis `B` and a transacted cost `T`, contribute `aquantity × (B − T)`.

 Disposal transactions can be written in any of three equivalent styles:

-1. **No gain postings written.** After lot matching, hledger computes the cost-basis residual of the non-gain postings and adds both rgain and ugain postings (`journalAddOrCheckGainPostings`).
+1. **No gain postings written.** After lot matching, hledger computes the disposal gain and adds both rgain and ugain postings for that amount (`journalAddOrCheckGainPostings`).

 2. **Only rgain written** (with an explicit amount).
 Before transaction balancing, hledger adds a matching ugain counter with the negated amount (`journalAddGainOrUGainPosting`).
 The ordinary balancer then accepts the paired transaction.
-After lot matching, the user-written rgain amount is checked against the cost-basis residual; mismatches are reported as errors.
+After lot matching, the user-written rgain amount is checked against the disposal gain; mismatches are reported as errors.

 3. **Only ugain written** (uncommon, symmetric with (2)).